marcodallavecchia/biologistsadventure/_eat-the-world/etw003-taiwan.md

 Last but not least, a secondary surprise was the use of **bok choys**, a plant that for long I was meaning to try, but we never got around it.
 They were more neutral that we thought, but a quick blanching in noodle water, left them crunchy enough with tender leaves to match perfectly the heavy richness of the rest of the dish!

 ### It's not over!
 Zhongzi's are served!
-As soon as we saw that in Taiwan, they were serving a <a href="https://es.wikipedia.org/wiki/Envuelto"> envueltos </a> asian variant, we knew we had to try them!
+As soon as we saw that in Taiwan, they were serving a [envueltos](https://es.wikipedia.org/wiki/Envuelto) asian variant, we knew we had to try them!
 We really like latinamerican cuisine, and we are very familiar with the concept of wrapping a rich stuffing with some leaves and steam or boil it for a long time.

 <figure>
     <img src="{{ site.url }}{{ site.baseurl }}/assets/images/eat_the_world/taiwan_2.jpg" alt="Zhongzi in preparation" style="width:300px">